-During the spring quarter in which you are planning to take the comprehensive examination enroll in CD-999.
+During the spring term in which you are planning to take the comprehensive examination enroll in CD-999.
 This is a 0 unit course indicating your intent to take the comp exam.
 Prerequisites to this course are advancement to candidacy, approval of department, completion of coursework in the master's program and being in good academic standing.

-Note: If all other coursework has been completed and CD-999 is the only course needed at the time of the exam, enrollment can be processed through the College of Extended Learning for a reduced fee, currently \$260 for the quarter.
-Contact their office to obtain the add form and arrange payment.
+Note: If all other coursework has been completed and CD-999 is the only course needed at the time of the exam, enrollment can be processed through the College of Extended and Global Education for a reduced fee, currently \$260 for the quarter.
+The semester fee will be different please follow up with the College of Extended and Global Education.
+Additionally, contact their office to obtain the add form and arrange payment.